moonsdust/voting/README.md

 ## Overview

+This repository contains a replication of the paper, "Who Does Voter ID Keep from Voting?" by Bernard L. Fraga and Michael G. Miller (2022): https://doi.org/10.1086/716282.

 ## Important Notes
 **Data from Paper**: Not all data was able to be retrieved using the `Dataverse` API.
-Please read the comments in scripts/01-download_data.R for more information and the datasets from the paper, "Who Does Voter ID Keep from Voting?" by Bernard L. Fraga and Michael G. Miller (2022), can be accessed through this link: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/X5ALUA
+Please read the comments in scripts/01-download_data.R for more information and the datasets from the paper can be accessed through this link: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/X5ALUA

 **About rid_data.csv**: This CSV file is currently not in data/raw_data due to its file size exceeding 100MB.
 To download rid_data.csv, please read the comment made in the script 01-download_data.R located in the following path: scripts/01-download_data.R.